International Comparative Study: Students' Experience of Uncertain Times: Mental Health and Virtual Learning in Class and in Extended Education

 Prof. Dr. Marianne Schüpbach (Freie Universität Berlin, Germany), &

 Prof. Dr. Sang Hoon Bae (Sungkyunkwan University Seoul, South Korea)

-Due to lockdown measures, billions of students worldwide were out of school and had to learn from home.
+Due to lockdown measures in 2020, billions of students worldwide were out of school and had to learn from home.
 Millions of teachers had to master distance learning platforms and had to teach online without much preparation.
-This experience is constantly changing depending on the current developments of the pandemic: in some countries, students re-entered schools before summer vacation (e.g. Germany and South Korea), but in other countries school closures continue until fall (many states in the U.S).
-In several countries, students are expected to come back to school after the summer break.
-It’s possible that this will change any time.
-Worldwide, students have to deal with uncertainty whether distance learning or classroom instruction will be taking place at school.
+This experience is constantly changing depending on the current developments of the pandemic: in some countries, students re-entered schools before summer vacation (e.g. Germany and South Korea), but in other countries school closures continued until fall last year (many states in the U.S).
+In several countries, students were expected to come back to school after the summer break.
+Worldwide, students had and have to deal with the uncertainty whether distance learning or classroom instruction will be taking place.

 The international comparative study aims to answer the following research questions: How do students assess their own social and emotional development and mental health?
 How do they evaluate the quality of education that they received?What kind of learning experiences did the students have during their school closure and was there any engagement in extended education during that time?
 What form did such activities take and what did the students miss about extended education activities?
-All these questions will be answered in retrospective concerning the times before, during and after their school closure.
-Moreover, we want to analyse similarities and differences across the countries regarding the experiences of the students and the effect of the isolation on their self-perception.
+Moreover, we want to analyze similarities and differences across the countries regarding students' experiences and the effect of isolation on their self-perception.